Tinned pineapple isn’t the most glamorous of ingredients, but in this Pineapple Tart Recipe it is completely transformed.

 The pineapple filling is out of this world – a little bit custardy, a little bit tropical, a little bit old-fashioned and completely addictive.
 And the rich buttery-yellow colour makes it all the more appealing.

-Making Crushed Pineapple Tart
+Homemade Pineapple Tart

 Make the filling first, then while it’s cooling you can whip together the pastry.
 Every time I make my own pastry I wonder why I bother with the bought varieties.
 You really cannot beat homemade pastry and it’s simple to make.
 Messier than just taking a sheet out the freezer, I’ll admit, but kitchens are made for mess.